Phase-space analysis of large ODE systems using a low-dimensional conservation law: Abstract

 \section{Abstract}

-Simultaneous deterministic dynamics of multiple populations described by a large set of ODE's is considered in the phase space of population sizes and ODE's parameters.
-The problem is formulated as a multidimensional phase-space conservation law and is solved explicitly for non-interacting multi-population models.
-Solutions for populations competing for a limited resource, populations with migration, as well as populations with phase-space interactions are obtained by simple iterative methods.
+Simultaneous deterministic and weakly stochastic dynamics of multiple populations described by a large system of ODE's is considered in the phase space of population sizes and ODE's parameters.
+We show that many practically interesting problems can be formulated as a low-dimensional phase-space conservation law and solved either explicitly or with simple iterative methods.
+In particular, we consider: non-interacting populations with unbounded and logistic growth, populations with randomized and biased migration, populations competing for a resource, coexisting species, and populations with phase-space interactions.
+The method provides an alternative to Monte Carlo simulations and may be useful in the fast analysis of biological data and/or removal of deterministic trends.